Review of the movie Section 375

-I was utterly shocked when I saw Akshaye Khanna saying – “75% of rape cases are found to be false, so let’s talk about false rape cases first”.
-It was the exact same argument I used to shut off around 50 feminists in a national workshop on Gender justice in IIT Kharagpur.
-I might have used the same argument in some of my earlier articles.
+I was utterly shocked when I saw Akshaye Khanna saying – “75% of rape cases are found to be false, so let’s talk about false rape cases first“.
+It was the exact same argument I have used to shut off around 50 feminists in a national workshop on Gender justice in IIT Kharagpur.
+I might have used the same argument in some of my earlier articles as well.

-Well, feminists have given the reply now and MRM should be deeply concerned about the new developments rather than feeling the pleasure that the movie #Section375 promotes men’s rights cause because it showed false rape and the lead character spoke MRA language.
+Now feminists have given a reply and MRM should be deeply concerned about the new developments rather than feeling the pleasure that the movie #Section375 promotes men’s rights cause because it showed a false rape and the lead character spoke MRA language.

 For those who didn’t understand this feminist reply, what feminists said in #Section375 is something like this –